mvolkmann/blog/src/smalltalk/01-quick-introduction.md

 1. The expression `cityToTeam at: 'Kansas City' put: 'Chiefs'` sends the keyword message `at:put:` to `cityToTeam` which adds a key/value pair to the `Dictionary`.
-1. The expression `cityTeam at: 'Kansas City'` sends the keyword message `at:` to the `Dictionary` which returns the value at the specified key.
+1. The expression `cityToTeam at: 'Kansas City'` sends the keyword message `at:` to the `Dictionary` which returns the value at the specified key.
    In this case that is the string `'Chiefs'`.